‘The miracle is not to walk on water.

 See bottom of page for costs and options.

-Now, mid-October, we’ve just completed the second week.
-Scroll to bottom to see what some participants have said.
+Participant in January 2021 group.
+Scroll to bottom to see what other participants have said.

 Listen to my podcast on the practice of mindfulness here.